EvanGertis/firebasehosting/README.md

 # firebasehosting
 This is a repo that will help anyone get started with firebase hosting.
+I am currently in a competition with other individuals who were given the free AVR-IOT board.
+I made it very far on the first day that I received my board, but I couldn't figure out how to pull the data from firebase into a web application.
+So, I figure I should just figure out how to use firebase hosting.
+Then build a boilerplate for apps.
+Then get my project going.